 While obesity is a well-known risk factor for diabetes, heart disease and stroke, a certain group of people often fall through the cracks and require more attention: People who do not meet BMI criteria for obesity, but do happen to have a waist circumference of 35 inches or more are notably at risk for metabolic syndrome and the disorders that come along with it.

 The key here is to monitor weight and body mass index, but taking note of the location of body fat.
 Visceral fat is most closely related to inflammation and risk of disease.
+This one is particularly important if you have an autoimmune disease.
+Reducing that chronic inflammation can help bring down symptoms and your risk of things like heart disease at the same time!

 Triglycerides are one type of fat that circulates in the bloodstream, and is the type that stores energy for later use.
 This number usually rises for a few hours after eating, and when it returns to baseline (where it is before eating, or during fasting).
 The fasting level is a good indicator of how much of this fat is circulating in your system.
 Higher levels of this fat indicate greater risk for heart disease.
 If your fasting level is 200 mg/dl or more, you have high triglycerides and require intervention to bring it down.
 If it’s over 500, get right on this.